-Coca-Cola Co. has a market capitalisation of $239bn and that means most brokers offer a market in the shares.
-The firm is listed on the New York Stock Exchange under ticker KO.
+Coca-Cola Co. has a significant market capitalisation, and that means most brokers offer a market in the shares.
+The firm is listed on the New York Stock Exchange under the ticker KO.
 To buy shares in the firm, it’s simply a case of finding a regulated broker.
 This analysis of trustworthy platforms offers a shortlist of suitable candidates.

 Whichever broker you choose, the golden rule is to ensure your broker is regulated by one of the below Tier-1 authorities.

 - The Financial Conduct Authority (FCA)

 - The US Securities and Exchange Commission (SEC)

 - The Australian Securities and Investments Commission (ASIC)